 Given their role in ensuring schools spend funding appropriately and in holding schools to account for educational performance, governors and trustees should scrutinise schools’ approaches to catch-up from September, including their plans for and use of catch-up funding.
 This should include consideration of whether schools are spending this funding in line with their catch-up priorities, and ensuring appropriate transparency for parents.
 As such, all DDAT schools need to complete the individual expenditure plan below and submit this to the CEO prior to funding being released.

-The sets out that Ofsted will conduct a programme of non-graded visits to some schools during the autumn.
+The guidance on full opening sets out that Ofsted will conduct a programme of non-graded visits to some schools during the autumn.
 During these visits, inspectors will discuss how the school is bringing pupils back into full-time education – this may include plans schools have to spend their catch-up funding.